idiap/gridtk/README.md

 In this section, we will cover the basic commands and usage of the GridTK script.
-The primary goal is to help you get familiar with submitting, monitoring, and managing your SLURM jobs using GridTK.
+The primary goal is to help you get familiar with submitting, monitoring, and managing your Slurm jobs using GridTK.

 ### Submitting a Job